koblajunior/tlm/README.md

-# The Love Masterclass
+# Relationship Masterclass

-This is a website for a learning management system
+This is a website for a relationship masterclass learning platform